 One estate planning option to help reduce your taxable estate and protect assets for beneficiaries.

-- A discretionary sprinkling family trust is designed to provide distributions to those beneficiaries who need them the most.
+- A discretionary sprinkling trust is designed to provide distributions to those beneficiaries who need them the most.

 - The trustee is given the discretion to “sprinkle” income and/or principal among several beneficiaries or to let it accumulate in the trust.

 - Because assets retained in a sprinkling trust may not be subject to future estate or gift taxes, sprinkling trusts are often funded with investments that have low value with the potential for high growth.

 When considering their estates, some may worry that surviving spouses might remarry and cut off the children.
 Others may be concerned about a beneficiary’s spending habits or may be uneasy about the possibility that a disgruntled, disinherited relative will cause legal trouble.
 In order to help meet your current needs and pass as much as possible to your heirs, you need to remain flexible.